 This is a famous shrine nestled in Auriesville, Fultonville, NY.
 Originally known as the “Mohawk Village of Ossernenon,” the site is now the shrine of the Roman Catholic.
 It is dedicated to three missionaries who died as martyrs here.

 Also, it serves as a tribute to a Mohawk woman known as St. Kateri Tekakwitha, who was born in the shrine.
-It was owned and directed by the Jesuits (Society of Jesus) for more than 130 years, but it is now under the leadership of the “Friends of Our Lady of Martyrs.”
-And, every part of the shrine seems to tell some story about the martyrs.
+It was owned and directed by the Jesuits (Society of Jesus) for over 130 years, but it is now under the leadership of the “Friends of Our Lady of Martyrs.”
+And every part of the shrine tells some story about the martyrs.

-There are bright red crosses over several trees representing the crosses that would have been carved into the trees by St. Isaac, along with the word “Jesus”.
-The word is still inscribed in a few of the crosses, but most are missing some words.
-A visit to Amsterdam, NY, would be incomplete without this tour.
+There are bright red crosses over several trees representing the crosses that would have been carved into the trees by St. Isaac, along with the word “Jesus.”

 Kirk Douglas Falls

 Amsterdam, New York, is home to numerous beautiful waterfalls, but only one is named after an actor – the Kirk Douglas Falls.
-These Falls are located inside the Kirk Douglas Park.
-And, this urban park features two dazzling waterfalls, several picnic tables, and some playground equipment.
+These Falls are located inside Kirk Douglas Park.
+And this urban green space features two dazzling waterfalls, several picnic tables, and some playground equipment.

-And, although you cannot see the two waterfalls in one view, they are located closely together.
-Lower Falls, which lies further downstream, consists of a series of slides that are about 15 to 20 feet in height.
-You can get a great view of this waterfall from the bridge at Guy Park Avenue at the southern end.
+And although you cannot see the two waterfalls in one view, they are close together.
+Lower Falls lies further downstream and consists of a series of slides about 15 to 20 feet tall.